zennoc/puppet-iptables/README.md

 * `rake lint` - checks against the puppet style guide
 * `rake syntax` - to check your have valid puppet and erb syntax

-## Thanks

-The trick used in the installation above, and a few other bits came from another excellent module skeleton from [spiette](https://github.com/spiette/puppet-module-skeleton)